JACKMCDONNELL/Stata-fellows/README.md

 - *medical_specialty_toy_example* - a completely unbiased ranking of pediatric subspecialties that should be considered the gospel truth
 - *SarahsSTATAtest.dta* - fabricated RedCap data.

 we'll look at one do file, *data management.do*.
-Remember, this is the file that you can ultimately download to your computer and reproduce
+Remember, this is the file that you can ultimately download to your computer and reproduce the analyses.
+To successfully do this, however, you will have to **change your working directory as detailed in the do file**.

 there is one log file, *data management.log*